HarshKapadia2/cloud/aws.md

 - Record types
   - Alias record (not mentioned in pic below)
-    - Alias records let's one route traffic to selected AWS resources, such as CloudFront distributions and Amazon S3 buckets.
+    - Alias records let's one route traffic to selected AWS resources, such as [CloudFront distributions](#amazon-cloudfront) and [Amazon S3 buckets](#amazon-s3).
     - They also let one route traffic from one record in a hosted zone to another record.

   <img src="https://user-images.githubusercontent.com/50140864/119406111-ef282500-bcff-11eb-9789-882a8d2a4587.png" />

+- Before taking domain from Route 53, create a S3 bucket with the exact domain name.
+The same bucket name needs to be available.
 - Use `dig` (Linux) or `nslookup` (Windows) from the command line to check whether the site is working fine.
   - 'NX' implies non-existant domain.